 The Exercise: Start with the fences low so you can focus on mastering the track.
 Set two fences (a vertical to an oxer) on a bending line to the right, eight strides apart.
 This should measure 110 feet from center to center, but you can set it a few feet shorter if you have a small ring or if you are riding a short-strided horse.
 Walk the line and identify a gentle bending track between the two fences that measures eight strides.

-Three strides in front of the vertical, place two short PVC poles (about 3 feet long) on the ground at a 90-degree angle to the fence (see Diagram A above).
+Three strides in front of the vertical, place two short PVC poles (about 3 feet long) on the ground at a 90-degree angle to the fence (see Diagram A, below).
 These poles will help you set up the right angle to the vertical as you go through the exercise.
 I like to use PVC poles as they do not hurt the horse if he accidentally bumps them.

 Step 1: Canter to the vertical straight on, riding between the PVC poles.
 Land straight and canter forward, then follow the gentle bending line to ride an easy eight strides to the oxer.